ISSUE: Changes I make in the Customizer are not appearing on my live site

 - SG Optimizer (common if you host through SiteGround)

-HOW DO I KNOW IF MY SERVER IS CACHING MY SITE?
+I DON'T HAVE A CACHING PLUGIN.
+HOW DO I KNOW IF MY SERVER IS CACHING MY SITE, AND WHAT SHOULD I DO IF THEY ARE?

 Many hosting companies will provide a plugin or other settings directly from your Dashboard to control cache.
 Look for any tabs or plugins that relate to the name of your hosting company (for example, SiteGround offers a caching plugin called SG Optimizer; Bluehost usually places a tab related to cache along the top of the WordPress menu bar when you are logged in).